 US DOL Training Employment and Guidance Letter (TEGL) 41-14

 VBWD Policy 404-01

+VWL No. 16-06, Change 1

 BACKGROUND

 The Workforce Innovation and Opportunity Act (WIOA) emphasizes informed customer choice, performance accountability, and continuous improvement.
 At the same time, WIOA is not an entitlement.
 One of the primary means that WIOA employs to achieve these goals is through the quality and effectiveness of the providers of occupational training in the region and across the Commonwealth of Virginia.